How Razor the Resolute Mascot was born

 Several years ago, in order to be able to freely use the word dyslexia and to teach reading and spelling in the way I believed best, I left the public schools and started teaching on my own.

 My business grew to a team of thirteen tutors.
 Being proud of my team, my students, and the people I have met along the way, I wanted a mascot again.

 Mascots give the feeling of being part of a team.
 A strong team.
 A winning team.
 Something to be proud of.
 Something to cheer for.

-My favorite animal is a mountain lion/puma/panther, so picking a team mascot was easy for me.
+My favorite animal is a mountain lion/puma/panther, so picking the type of animal mascot was easy for me.
 I found a picture of a mountain lion; its face shows a look of determination that reminds me of my students and parents once they’ve learned about the strengths that come with dyslexia and once they begin to feel the effects of strong, effective reading and spelling instruction.

 Deciding the name of our team was a little trickier.
 I had been denied, written up, ignored, black-listed, and shunned as a teacher in my home district for any mention of dyslexia.
 With each student success story, though, I grew more emboldened.
 Learning from dyslexia experts and other specialized tutors, I grew more confident.
 I wanted our team name to reflect the sort of confident stubbornness that I felt, and it would sound good if it started with the letter R so it would fit nicely after my business name (Rapid City Dyslexia Care – RCDC for short).

 How about “RCDC Renegades”?
 Yes, I liked it.
 We in the “dyslexia world” often break from the norm and do things a little differently.
 When I looked up the definition, though, I really didn’t want to be known as being a “deserter” or a “traitor”.
 Nope, not Renegades.